hokkaido/mas/README.md

 https://modelrelease.blob.core.windows.net/mass/mass-base-uncased.tar.gz

 ## Data

 ### Data acquisition

+#### Conventions

+There is the following convention where we put our raw downloaded datasets

+    datasets/DATASET_NAME/raw

+So for instance `datasets/cnndm/raw`, `datasets/xsum/raw`, `datasets/duc2004/raw` and so on.

 #### CNN-DM

+Here, we mainly need the acquire the following files / directories:

+cnn_stories_tokenized
+dm_stories_tokenized
+url_lists

+There are various ways to do this.

 #### XSum

+The official way:

 https://github.com/EdinburghNLP/XSum

 Please follow the instructions to download the entire data set.
 It will probably take quite some time and re-attempts to download all files.

+However, it's much easier to download XYZ.

 ### Data processing